gildasmorvan/similar2logo/README.md

 ##### The simulation model

-The simulation model generates a turmite at a given location, with a speed of 1:
+The simulation model generates a turmite heading north at the location 10.5,10.5 with a speed of 1 and an acceleration of 0:

 ```
-def simulationModel = new LogoSimulationModel(parameters) {									//defines the initial state of the simulation
+def simulationModel = new LogoSimulationModel(parameters) { simulation
-	protected AgentInitializationData generateAgents(										//generates the agents
+	protected AgentInitializationData generateAgents(
-		ISimulationParameters simulationParameters,											//the parameters of the simulation
+		ISimulationParameters simulationParameters,
-		Map<LevelIdentifier, ILevel> levels													//the levels of the simulation
+		Map<LevelIdentifier, ILevel> levels
 	) {
-		def turmite = TurtleFactory.generate(												//creates a new turmite agent
+		def turmite = TurtleFactory.generate(
-			new TurtlePerceptionModel(0, Double.MIN_VALUE, false, true, false),				//a perception model that allows to perceive marks
+			new TurtlePerceptionModel(0, Double.MIN_VALUE, false, true, false), perceive marks
-			decisionModel,																	//the turmite decision model
+			decisionModel,
-			new AgentCategory("turmite", TurtleAgentCategory.CATEGORY),						//the turmite category
+			new AgentCategory("turmite", TurtleAgentCategory.CATEGORY),
-			LogoEnvPLS.NORTH,																//heading north
+			LogoEnvPLS.NORTH,
-			1,																				//a speed of 1
+			1,
-			0,																				//an acceleration of 0
+			0,
-			10.5, 10.5																		//located at 10.5, 10.5
+			10.5, 10.5
 		),
-			result = new AgentInitializationData()											//creates the agent initialization data
+			result = new AgentInitializationData()
-		result.agents.add turmite															//adds the turmite agent
+		result.agents.add turmite
 		return result
 	}
 }